zabakala/babel-plugin-vuex-store/README.md

   TOTAL: 'counter/total'
 }
 ```
-This tends to be repetitive as you mostly state the action, mutation or getter name twice, firstly as a key and secondly as a value (after the module namespace).
+This tends to be repetitive as you mostly mention the action, mutation or getter names twice, firstly as a key and secondly as a value after the module namespace.

-Using this plugin allows you to specify only the module name as an array item:
+Using this plugin allows you to specify only the module name as an array item.
+That is all there is to it:
 ```sh
 export const COUNTER_ACTIONS = {
   INCREMENT: ['counter']